Your calendar already knows when you're free. This puts it on the clipboard in one click so you can paste it into an email and move on.

 Real Example

 This is what gets copied.
 Paste it into an email, a Slack message, whatever.
+Looks like you typed it.
+Because you decided to send it.

-Clean, abbreviated times - "9-10:30am, 2-3pm" - not the robotic output you'd expect from a tool.
-Rounds to clean boundaries and skips meetings you've already declined.
+Clean, abbreviated times like "9-10:30am, 2-3pm", never the robotic output you'd expect from a tool.

 Working hours, working days, default range, and which calendars count - all in one panel.